telepenin/vuepress-template/docs/dashboard/README.md

   * <span class="notranslate">Cleanup</span> (default)

   :::warning Warning
-  Starting from Imunify360 v.5.5, <span class="notranslate">_Delete permanently_</span>, <span class="notranslate">_Quarantine file_</span>, and <span class="notranslate">_Cleanup, Quarantine as a fallback_</span> options are not available.
-Restoration from the Quarantine is available until the “Quarantine” Default Action is completely removed from the product (v.5.8, April 2021).
-You can still manage files in the quarantine if they were quarantined earlier.
-For more information see [this blog post](https://blog.imunify360.com/file-quarantine-is-no-longer-effective).
+  Starting from ImunifyAV(+) v.6.2, the _Quarantine_ and _Delete_ actions were removed permanently from the UI as well as the CLI in ImunifyAV(+).
+Previously quarantined files are also subject to deletion.
+After this change is implemented, the restoration of the previously quarantined files will become impossible.
+For more information see this [this blog post](https://blog.imunify360.com/file-quarantine-is-no-longer-effective).
   :::